hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/02_assessing_quality.md

 ```

 ### Performing quality assessment using job submission scripts
-So far in our FASTQC analysis, we have been directly submitting commands to O2 using an interactive session (ie. `srun --pty -c 6 -p short -t 0-12:00 --mem 8G bash`).
+So far in our FASTQC analysis, we have been directly submitting commands to O2 using an interactive session (ie. `srun --pty -c 6 -p interactive -t 0-12:00 --mem 8G bash`).
 However, there are many more partitions available on O2 than just the interactive partition.
 We can submit commands or series of commands to these partitions using job submission scripts.

 **Job submission scripts** for O2 are just regular scripts, but contain the O2 **options/directives** for job submission, such as *number of cores, name of partition, runtime limit, etc*.
 We can submit these scripts to whichever partition we specify in the script using the `sbatch` command as follows: